mhaidli/mhaidli.github.io/content/workingwithabraham/internjourney.md

 * Background in computer science, human computer interaction, or information studies.

 ## How to apply
 Please see https://www.cis.mpg.de/internships/ for details.
-While in the application letter it says that Motivational letters are optional, if youw ant to work with me, the motivational letter is highly encouraged.
-THe application deadline is November 1st.
+While in the application letter it says that motivational letters are optional, if you want to work with me, the motivational letter is highly encouraged.
+The application deadline is November 1st.

 <!-- To apply, please send me an email (abraham dot mhaidli at mpi-sp dot org) with the following in the subject line: Internship-YEAR-Application: YOUR_NAME (E.g., Internship-2024-Application: Abraham Mhaidli).
 This is a very important step: given the number of emails I receive, I use email filters to automatically sort my email into various folders, so having properly formatted subject lines increases the likelihood it will filter into the right folder and I am more likely to see it.   -->